josephdmeltzer/stratopolis/admin/F-contribution.md

-We declare that the work toward our submission of Stage B was distributed among the group members as follows:
+We declare that the work toward our submission of Stage F was distributed among the group members as follows:

 * u6019071 100/3
 * u6060661 100/3